Eric V of Denmark: Mysterious death

 Legend has it that several nobles swore an oath that they would murder Eric in revenge for personal slights or policies the king enforced that they did not like.
 Chief among the conspirators was marshal (Danish: marsk) Stig Andersen Hvide and Jacob Nielsen, Count of Halland.
 They paid Rane Jonsen (1254–1294) one of the king's companions, to keep them informed as to the king's activities, in order to fulfill their oath.

 November 1286 found the king at Viborg, in central Jutland.
-After a long day's hunt in the countryside led by Rane Jonsen, the king and a few attendants couldn't find their way back to the king's farm at Viborg.
+After a long day's hunt in the countryside led by Rane Jonsen, the king and a few attendants could not find their way back to the king's farm at Viborg.
 Rane suggested that they take shelter for the night of 22 November 1286 in the church barn in the village of Finderup (Finderup Lade).
-The assassins, dressed as Franciscan friars, were kept informed as to the kings' whereabouts and waited for everyone to settle down for the night.
+The assassins, dressed as Franciscan friars, were kept informed as to the king’s whereabouts and waited for everyone to settle down for the night.
 Once the king fell asleep, they rushed from their hiding places and stabbed and hacked the king to death.

 Tradition has it that he received 56 stab wounds.
 The folktale that grew up around this event has Stig Andersen personally striking the first blows in revenge for King Eric's seduction of Stig's wife, while Stig himself was off serving with the king's army.
 Eric's bloody corpse was discovered the next morning.

 The court immediately blamed the nation's most powerful noblemen Stig Andersen Hvide and Count Jacob of Halland and outlawed them and seven others.
 Only one was accused of killing the king, the others were accused of involvement.
 Whether they actually had anything to do with the murder remains a mystery.
 Stig Hvide fled the country to take up piracy.
 Certainly, Stig Hvide was not the only person who had a reason to want to see King Eric eliminated.
 Valdemar IV, who King Eric was forced to accept as Duke of Schleswig in 1283, as well as many of Archbishop Jakob Erlandsen's appointments to bishoprics, remained bitter enemies of the king until his death.
 These banished nobles had also raided the Danish countryside for 20 years with the support of Haakon V of Norway.